Beyond React2Shell

 Heap overflows are particularly dangerous in long-running applications like servers, where memory is frequently allocated and freed.

 Heap memory is divided into chunks, each with metadata (e.g., size, flags).
-When you allocate memory with malloc(size)
+When you allocate memory with malloc(size), the allocator returns a pointer to a chunk of at least size bytes, plus overhead for metadata.

 A overflow happens when you write beyond the allocated buffer, potentially overwriting the next chunk's metadata or data.
 This can lead to: